tethysplatform/tethys/docs/installation/production/additional/distributed.rst

 .. figure:: ../../../images/tethys_deploy_stack.png
       :width: 600px

-      **Figure 1.** Tethys Platform consists of several software components that should be hosted on separate servers in a production environment.
+      **Figure 1.** Tethys Platform consists of several software components that may be hosted on separate servers in a production environment.

 The following requirements should be interpreted as minimum guidelines.
 It is likely you will need to expand storage, RAM, or processors as you add more apps.
-Each instance of Tethys Platform will need to be fine tuned depending to fit the requirements of the apps that it is serving.
+Each deployment of Tethys Platform will need to be fine tuned depending to fit the requirements of the apps that it is serving.

 Tethys Portal
 -------------